Shares are listed at Mumbai and National Stock exchanges.

 Dividend Per share(in Rs)

-Further, the Bank has posted the details of Unclaimed / Unpaid Dividend Warrants on the website to enable the shareholders to claim by taking up with Share Transfer Agent / or with the Bank at firstname.lastname@example.org.
+Further, the Bank has posted the details of Unclaimed / Unencashed Dividend Warrants for the years 2006-07 to 2012-13 on the website to enable the shareholders to claim by taking up with Share Transfer Agent / or with the Bank at firstname.lastname@example.org

 In view of the above, the Bank hereby requests all the shareholders to verify their Bank accounts for the credit of respective dividend amounts.
-If any credits are found to be missing, please contact the Bank or the Share Transfer Agent before 30th September, 2013 for the same.
+If any credits are found to be missing, please contact the Bank or the Share Transfer Agent for the same.

 The shareholders have to claim the Unclaimed / Unencashed Dividend Warrants by submitting a letter of Indemnity (to be executed on Rs.
 20/- stamp paper if the value of each dividend is more than Rs.
 2500/-) to the Share Transfer Agents ie., M/s Karvy Computershare Private Limited, Hyderabad.
 The format of the letter of indemnity can be downloaded by clicking the link –